Nolan Jones Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Dodgers' 4.08 team ERA ranks 13th among all MLB pitching staffs.

+- Dodgers pitchers combine to allow 191 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- The right-hander's most recent appearance came on Thursday against the Detroit Tigers, when he went six innings, surrendering two earned runs while allowing three hits.
+- The right-hander last pitched on Friday against the San Francisco Giants, when he went 4 2/3 innings, allowing one earned run without surrendering a hit.

-- The 24-year-old has a 3.97 ERA and 8.4 strikeouts per nine innings across 20 games this season, while giving up a batting average of .228 to his opponents.
+- The 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings in 12 games this season, while allowing a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.